 - Add base ingredients to a food processor (or high speed blender) and process until blended roughly - don't blend until creamy, you want a shredded texture.

-Press the mixture into the parchment-lined loaf pan.
+- Press the mixture into the parchment-lined loaf pan.
 I use the bottom of a glass greased with melted coconut oil to carefully flatten the surface, making the crust layer even.
 Refrigerate the crust while you make the filling.

 Make the Filling

+- Refrigerate after slicing and eat with in 3 days OR freeze them, but be sure to keep them in an air-tight container to prevent them from drying out and cracking.
 If you freeze, let them thaw at least 20 minutes before eating to allow the texture to resemble cheese cake!
 Enjoy!